Algeria: Freedom for Boualem Sansal!

 NDR Kultur, Journal, Interview by Katja Weise with Katharina Hagena, January 16, 2024: »It was actually also an initiative of PEN Berlin.
 We Hamburg members of PEN Berlin said: ›We are the second largest city – there’s no way we can’t organize such an event.‹ So we started getting people together.
 The difference between our event and the other two is that it was our ambition, or rather our wish, to work together with the Jewish Salon am Grindel, not only to talk about Jewish life or being Jewish, but also to stay in conversation with Jewish people.
 We are especially happy about this.« LINK and AUDIO (in German)

-A poet, a founding member and a friend: We mourn the loss of Harry Oberländer
+Poet, founding member and friend: We mourn the loss of Harry Oberländer

 We mourn the loss of our founding member Harry Oberländer, who died suddenly and unexpectedly at the age of 73.